MISP/misp-rfc/threat-actor-naming/raw.md

 # Recommendations

-The recommendations listed below provide a minimal set of guidelines while assigning a new name to a threat actor.
+The recommendations listed below provide a minimal set of guidelines when assigning a new name to a threat actor.

-## Reusing threat actor naming
+## Reusing Threat Actor Names

-Before creating a new threat actor name, you **MUST** consider a review of existing threat actor names from databases such as the threat actor
-MISP galaxy [@!MISP-G].
-Proliferation of threat actor names is a significant challenge for the day-to-day analyst work.
-If your threat actor defined an existing threat actor, you **MUST** reuse an existing threat actor name.
-If there is no specific threat actor name, you **SHALL** create a new threat actor following the best practices defined in this document.
+Before creating a new threat actor name, you **MUST** consider a review of existing threat actor names from databases such as the threat actor MISP galaxy [@!MISP-G].
+Proliferation of threat actor names is a significant challenge for day-to-day analyst work.
+If your defined threat actor matches an existing threat actor, you **MUST** reuse an existing threat actor name.
+If there is no matching threat actor name, you **SHALL** create a new threat actor name, following the best practices defined in this document.

 ## Uniqueness

 When choosing a threat actor name, uniqueness is a critical property.
-The threat actor name **MUST** be unique and not existing in different contexts.
-The name **MUST** not be a word from a dictionary which can be used in other contexts.
+The threat actor name **MUST** be unique and not already in use in different contexts.
+The name **MUST NOT** be a word from a dictionary, which could be used in other contexts.

 ## Format

 The name of the threat actor **SHALL** be composed of a single word.
-If there is multiple part like a decimal value such as a counter, the values **MUST** be separated with a dash.
-Single words are preferred to ease the search of keywords by analysts in public sources.
+If there are multiple parts, such as a decimal value or a counter, the values **MUST** be separated with a dash.
+Single words are preferred to ease keyword searches by analysts in public sources.

 ## Encoding

-The name of the threat actor **MUST** be expressed in ASCII 7-bit.
-Assigning a localized name to a threat actor **MAY** create a set of ambiguity about different localized version of the same threat actor.
+The name of the threat actor **MUST** be expressed in 7-bit ASCII.
+Assigning a localized name to a threat actor **MAY** create ambiguity due to different localized versions of the same threat actor.

-## Don't confuse actor naming with malware naming
+## Avoid Confusing Actor Names with Malware Names

-The name of the threat actor **MUST NOT** be assigned based on the tools, techniques or patterns used by the threat actor.
-A notorious example in the threat intelligence community is Turla which can name a threat actor but also a malware used by this group or other groups.
+The name of the threat actor **MUST NOT** be based on the tools, techniques, or patterns used by the threat actor.
+A notorious example in the threat intelligence community is Turla, which can refer to a threat actor but also to a malware used by this group or other groups.

 ## Directory

+A reference registry of threat actors is **RECOMMENDED** to ensure consistency of names accross different parties.

 # Examples

-Some known examples are included below and serve as reference for good practices in naming threat actors.
-The below threat actor names can be considered good example:
+Some known examples are included below and serve as references for good and bad practices in naming threat actors.
+The following threat actor names are considered good examples:

 - APT-1
 - TA-505

-The below threat actor names can be considered as example to not follow:
+The following threat actor names are considered examples to avoid:

 - GIF89a (Word also used for the GIF header)
 - ShadyRAT (Confusion between the name and the tool)